SDraw/ml_mods_cvr/ml_amt/README.md

 # Notes
 * Usage of `Upright` parameter for transition between poses (standing/crouching/proning) in desktop mode is useless, because in this case your animations are updating value of `Upright` parameter, not the other way around.
+* Please, keep your avatar root object at identity scale.
+Thank you.